 Funder: Health Resources and Services Administration

-Summary: Supports a Regional Pediatric Prevention Network to strengthen pediatric disaster preparedness and emergency care through multi-hospital collaboration and community partnerships.
+Summary: Supports a Regional Pediatric Prevention Network to strengthen pediatric disaster preparedness and emergency care capacity through children’s hospitals and community partnerships.

-This program funds the establishment and operation of a Regional Pediatric Prevention Network (RPPN) to enhance the capacity of children's hospitals and their university pediatric partners to care for children during disasters and emergencies.
-The RPPN aims to foster community partnerships, coordinate pediatric preparedness activities, and disseminate research-informed practices in pediatric disaster care.
-The network will include at least 10 children’s hospitals or their university pediatric partners, funded through two primary cooperative agreements, and will also engage relevant community partners.
-The initiative targets improved preparedness and care for children with special health care needs, behavioral health concerns, those living in poverty, and those in rural, remote, or tribal areas.
+This forecasted opportunity from the Health Resources and Services Administration (HRSA) aims to fund a Regional Pediatric Prevention Network (RPPN).
+The program’s goal is to enhance local and regional capacity for pediatric disaster preparedness and emergency care by fostering community partnerships and disseminating research-informed practices.
+The RPPN will involve at least 10 children’s hospitals (or affiliated university pediatric partners), funded through two major awards, and will also engage community partners.
+The initiative targets improvements in preparedness for children with special health care needs, behavioral health challenges, those living in poverty, and children in rural, remote, or tribal areas.